bitsbard/ctb/README.md

 ### Imports and API Keys Setup

-- The script starts by importing various libraries essential for data manipulation (`pandas`, `numpy`), machine learning (`tensorflow.keras`), and trading (`cryptocompare`, `alpaca`).
+- The notebook starts by importing various libraries essential for data manipulation (`pandas`, `numpy`), machine learning (`tensorflow.keras`), and trading (`cryptocompare`, `alpaca`).
 - API keys for `cryptocompare` and `Alpaca` are set up to fetch historical price data and enable trading functionalities.

 ### Fetch Historical Data

-- The script fetches historical hourly price data for ETH from `cryptocompare` and cleans unwanted values (e.g., `conversionType`, `conversionSymbol`).
+- The notebook fetches historical hourly price data for ETH from `cryptocompare` and cleans unwanted values (e.g., `conversionType`, `conversionSymbol`).
 - This cleaned data is then saved to a CSV file, `eth_1_year_data.csv`.

 ### Calculate Simple Moving Averages (SMA)

-- The script calculates 50-period and 20-period SMAs based on the historical closing prices and adds these SMAs to the CSV.
+- The notebook calculates 50-period and 20-period SMAs based on the historical closing prices and adds these SMAs to the CSV.
 - Rows with NaN values resulting from SMA calculations are dropped to ensure clean data for model training.

 ### Data Preprocessing